This page contains affiliate links. Please read our disclosure for more info.

 Milenga (Indian)

-For an inexpensive meal, Milenga is great for vegetarians.
-The interior is simple but colourful and in spring you can see the cherry blossoms on the canal.
+Milenga is great for inexpensive vegetarian and halal food.
+The interior is simple but colourful, and in spring, you can see the cherry blossoms on the canal.

 The Indian food is authentic and spicy.
-The thali is massive; I found the two curries with chapatis enough and it’s only 850 yen ($6).
+The thali is massive; I found the two curries with chapatis enough.
 The dosa tasted good but wasn’t very crispy—I’d stick with the curries instead.

 Coco Ichibanya (Japanese Curry)

 Ah, Coco Ichibanya, the saviour for vegetarians in Japan!
-Most branches of this Japanese curry chain have vegetarian menus these days, including the one near Okayama station.
+This Japanese curry chain has a vegetarian option, and there’s a branch near Okayama station.

-Just look for the green menu and choose your variety (we like vegetables and eggplant) and spice level (3 is pretty spicy).
+You can choose your toppings (we like vegetables and eggplant) and spice level (3 is pretty spicy).

 It’s cheap, quick, and tasty.